securevale/android-rasp/README.md

 An open-source RASP (Runtime Application Self-Protection) solution for protecting Android apps against being run on vulnerable devices.

+> [!NOTE]
-> **NOTE:** Android RASP is still in development, meaning that some breaking changes are likely to
+> Android RASP is still in development, meaning that some breaking changes are likely to
 > be introduced in future releases.
 > See [Versioning](#versioning) section for more information.